QUESTAS GROUP

 • Some are unsure of the extent of use of low-skilled (including foreign migrant) workers in their operations or supply chains and/or whether or to what extent high risk factors relating to the use of such workers exist.

-It must be emphasised that the Act is at the forefront of modern slavery legislation globally and few if any of our foreign suppliers are directly subject to any modern slavery legislation comparable to the Act, so it cannot reasonably be expected that they would have modern slavery risk programs in place when most Australian companies that are subject to the Act are still in the early phases of designing and implementing such programs.
+It must be emphasised that the Act is at the forefront of modern slavery legislation globally and few, if any, of our foreign suppliers are directly subject to any modern slavery legislation comparable to the Act.
+Even among those countries that do have legislation similar to the Act, there is little consistency in their requirements or application.
+Consequently, many companies do not have modern slavery risk programs in place.
+Many Australian companies that are subject to the Act are still in the early phases of designing and implementing their own programs.
 Currently and in the foreseeable near and medium term, the main impetus to most of our Higher Risk Supplier Group to improve their practices in this area will likely come from the encouragement and insistence of their Australian customers such as Questas and other major customers that may be subject to the Act and/or foreign legislation similar to the Act.
 We are on a risk identification and mitigation journey with our suppliers and expect to see our visibility into modern slavery risk in the supply chain improve, with corresponding improved mitigation actions implemented as we continue that journey.

 ACTIONS TAKEN TO ASSESS AND ADDRESS MODERN SLAVERY RISKS